goauthentik/authentik/website/docs/providers/entra/add-entra-provider.md

 To create a Entra ID provider provider in authentik, you must have already [configured Entra ID](./setup-entra.md) to integrate with authentik.

 :::info
 As detailed in the steps below, when you add an Entra ID provider in authentik you must define the **Backchannel provider** using the name of the Entra ID provider that you created in authentik.
-Do NOT add any value in the **Provider** field (doing so will cause the provider to display as an application on the user interface, under **My apps**, which is not supported for Entra ID).
+If you have also configured Entra ID to log in using authentik, then this configuration can be done on the same app.
 :::

 ### Create the Entra ID provider in authentik